Tuck · FAQ

 Can grandparents monitor remotely?

 Yes.
-As long as a grandparent has been added as a caregiver via the Settings → Family menu, they can see the nursery feed from their own iPhone, anywhere in the world.
+As long as a grandparent has been added as a viewer via Settings → Family, they can see the nursery feed from their own iPhone, anywhere in the world, at no extra cost.
 The transport tier picker handles the long-distance case automatically — typically over cellular + LiveKit.

 Trust & medical claims